 His immediate family was with him much of the week.
 Before Daniel was taken off life support we offered prayers to God.
 We also read Psalm 23 from the Hebrew Scriptures as translated by Eugene Peterson in The Message:

-6 Your beauty and love chase after me every day of my life.
 I'm back home in the house of God for the rest of my life.

 Daniel was a music lover and played himself and it is this song from Tracy Chapman that has stuck with me throughout this evening.
 So I post it here for Daniel and for all his family and friends grieving today.